mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/dynamic-stats-frontend/index.md

     dcos edgelb endpoints nginx-lb
     ```

-    This command displays a confirmation message similar to the following if deployment is successful:
+    This command displays a confirmation message similar to the following, if deployment is successful:

     ```
     NAME            PORT   INTERNAL IP